OctopusDeploy/blog/blog/2021-01/real-world-release-management/index.md

 ![manual intervention auto-approval message](release-management-auto-approval-message.png)

-And with that, the release to ** Production** is complete!
+And with that, the release to **Proudction** is complete!

 ![release management deploy to Production](release-orchestration-release-to-production.png)

 ### Scenario: Approve today deploy tomorrow

 For a large chunk of our users, deployments are done off-hours.
 It seems odd to require approvers to be online during deployment if they have nothing to do.
 In a perfect world, the deployment should run automatically without user intervention and page the appropriate people if something goes wrong.
-We can accomplish that functionality by adding in a **Prod Approval** environment to sit between ** Staging** and ** Production**.
+We can accomplish that functionality by adding in a **Prod Approval** environment to sit between **Staging** and **Proudction**.
 This environment will _only_ be used for release orchestration projects.

 Add the **Prod Approval** environment.
-You will notice this environment sits between ** Staging** and ** Production** on this page.
+You will notice this environment sits between **Staging** and **Proudction** on this page.
 I clicked the `...` to reorder the environments on this page.

 ![add prod approval](release-management-add-prod-approval.png)